Hobit2002/HigherLower/README.md

 # HigherLower
 A simple terminal game written in Python.
-For more information read README.md

 ## Prerequisities
 All you need to enter into the world of average gambling game is: